IvanPavlak/Training_Backup/README.md

 # Usage

 1. Clone or download this repository to the local machine.
-2. Copy the `TrainingBackupCredentials` folder in it.
+2. Copy the `TrainingBackupCredentials` folder into the repository.
 3. Create a conda environment with the necessary dependencies.
 4. Modify the paths in the `TrainingBackup.bat` file to call the right `activate.bat` and `miniconda3` (or Anaconda) on your machine.
 5. Modify the path of the python call in the `TrainingBackup.bat` to the `TrainingBackup.py` in cloned/downloaded repository.